nwjs/node/doc/api/cli.md

 changes:
   - version: v13.13.0
     pr-url: https://github.com/nodejs/node/pull/32520
-    description: Change maximum default size of HTTP headers from 8 KB to 16 KB.
+    description: Change maximum default size of HTTP headers from 8 KiB to 16 KiB.
 -->

 Specify the maximum size, in bytes, of HTTP headers.
-Defaults to 16 KB.
+Defaults to 16 KiB.

 ### `--napi-modules`